sourcegraph/about/handbook/support/engaging-other-teams.md

 After you file the Github issue, alert the relevant engineering team you did so in Slack.
 Keep it simple and always provide 1) a brief description of what you need, 2) link to the Github issue, and 3) the context around timeline (for example: it's okay to look at this tomorrow or later in the week).

-- When posting in Distribution team's Slack channel, use @distribution-support to contact the the [on-call dev](../engineering/distribution/index.md#support-rotation) (not the team @distribution group -- while we use the @ group for all other engineering teams, most of our help requests go to Distribution, so they have a support rotation to help let the team have more focus time) -- be sure to also use the Slack template as described [here](https://about.sourcegraph.com/handbook/engineering/distribution#general-support-requests)
+- When posting in the Delivery team's Slack channel, use @distribution-support to contact the the on-call dev (if @delivery-support does not exist)
 - When posting in Batcher Changes team's Slack channel, use @batchers-support
-- When posting for Core App, be sure to do so in the #core-application-support channel and use @core-app-support
+- When posting for Repository Management, be sure to do so in the #repo-management channel and use @core-app-support (if @repo-management-support doesn't exist)
 - When posting for Search, use @search-core-support or @search-product-support ... depending which team within Search you need
 - Whenever we have more work than any one engineering team can handle via their support process, we prioritize issues holistically.
 We try to catch this before the engineering team has to alert us.